lanodburke/Distributed-Systems-Project/README.md

   ./startup.h
   ````

 * To run the Web Client, open eclipse and import the WebClient project into eclipse.
-Make sure you have Spring Boot installed first.
-Spring boot installation [here](http://spring.io/projects/spring-boot).

-* Next right click on the prject and click ```Run as```.
-Select the Spring Boot App run configuration.
+* To run the project navigate to the ie.gmit.sw package and right click the WebClientApplication.java file and click ```Run as -> Java Application```

 * Next navigate to the WebClient by typing the following into the browser: